Find Grad Schools

 59 Yearly Graduations

 The 10th most popular school in the country for family, consumer & human sciences majors who are seeking their master's degree is Lamar University.
 Each year, around 16,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,228 per year, while in-state graduate students, on average, pay $6,471 per year.
 During the most recent year for which we have data, 59 people received their master's degree in family, consumer & human sciences from Lamar University.
-About 85% of this group were women, and 61% were students from an underrepresented racial-ethnic group.
-Data shows that Lamar University graduates that hold this degree go on to make a median salary of $49,604.
+Of these students, 79% were women and 58% were members of underrepresented racial-ethnic groups.

 #11